ekrich/sjavatime/README.md

 `sjavatime` is a BSD-licensed reimplementation of the `java.time` API included in JDK8 for Scala.js and Scala Native projects.
-This project was forked from [scala-js-java-time](https://github.com/scala-js/scala-js-java-time) to allow for an alternative implementations to support [Scala Native](https://scala-native.readthedocs.io/).
+This project was forked from [scala-js-java-time](https://github.com/scala-js/scala-js-java-time) to allow for an alternative implementation to support [Scala Native](https://scala-native.readthedocs.io/).

 ## Alternative choices